Jovana Rapport: Chess career

 She participated in the European Youth Chess Championships and the World Youth Chess Championships in various age categories.
 Her best result was a third place in 2002 in Heraklion in the World Youth Championships in Girls U10 age category.
-When she didn't make the Serbian team in 2006, she decided to switch her allegiance to Montenegro.
+When she did not make the Serbian team in 2006, she decided to switch her allegiance to Montenegro.
 She represented Montenegro in the European Girls' U18 Team Chess Championships (2007−2009) and won silver (2008) and bronze (2007) team medals, and won two gold (2008, 2009) and silver (2007) individual medals.

 She won the 2009 Mediterranean Women's Chess Championship in Antalya.
 In 2011 in Pančevo, she won the international women's chess tournament.

 In the Montenegrin Chess Championship for women, she has won four medals − two gold (2009, 2010), a silver (2008) and a bronze (2007).
 She switched back her national federation to her native Serbia in early 2013.
 In 2014, she won the Serbian Chess Championship for women.

 Jovana Rapport played for Montenegro and Serbia in the Women's Chess Olympiads: